Algebra-trubioe/ADPC_Challenge_02/README.md

-# Postgres Client REPL Application
+# PostgreSQL Client REPL Application

-A command-line client application that enables users to connect to a Postgres instance in the cloud and interact with it through a REPL (Read-Evaluate-Print Loop) interface.
+A simple interactive command-line client for PostgreSQL databases that provides enhanced formatting and table information viewing capabilities.

 ## Features

-- Interactive REPL for executing SQL queries
+- Interactive REPL (Read-Eval-Print Loop) interface
-- Formatted output for SELECT query results
+- Formatted query results with aligned columns
-- Table information command (`\t <table_name>`) to display column details
+- Table structure inspection command
-- Error handling for SQL operations
+- Error handling with automatic transaction rollback
-- Clean and formatted output presentation
+- Support for all PostgreSQL queries and commands

 ### More about REPL